gitter-badger/sassafras/README.md

 ### Introduction

 Sassafras is a tool for compiling multiple css preprocessors into css that can be read by the browser.
 It works great with languages like SASS, SCSS (Sassy CSS) and LESS.
-It was built out of a necessecity for a proper way to compile other languages into CSS.
-Sassafrass is built to be quick and easy to impliment.
+It was built out of a necessity for a proper way to compile other languages into CSS.
+Sassafras is built to be quick and easy to implement.
 Check it out!

 #### Prerequisites
 Sassafras requires that you have grunt installed and running on your system.
 If you don't already the process of getting grunt onto your system is super easy.
 In the command line enter: